GaloisInc/crucible/doc/overview.md

 A lot of useful functionality relevant to the simulator can be accessed from module `Simulator`.

-The simulator supports global mutable references.
-Our tools use one such reference to store a language specific memory model.
-For example, our LLVM tools are in `crucible-llvm`, the memory model is in `LLVM.MemModel` (with more modules in `LLVM.MemModel.*`), and the function that makes the global variable that contains the memory model is `LLVM.MemModel.mkMemVar`.
+The simulator supports mutable global variables.
+Our tools use one such global to store a language specific memory model.
+For example, our LLVM frontend is in `crucible-llvm`, the memory model is in `LLVM.MemModel` (with more modules in `LLVM.MemModel.*`), and the function that makes the global variable that contains the memory model is `LLVM.MemModel.mkMemVar`.